eschabell/jbpm52_demo_rulenode/README.md

   4) run ProcessTest class (output in console) at src/main/java/ProcessTest

 You can read the test class comments for details as to what is happening and you will see the output of the process as it enters and leaves nodes.
+You can tweak the path taken by setting a variable 'validRequest' in the Initialize node, it is found in the Action property of that node.

-It should look like this:
+An example run should look like this if your validRequest is true:

 Entering Initialize Node
 Set validRequest to: true
 Leaving Initialize Node
 Entering Evaluation Node
 We have 0 Valid Requests
 Leaving Evaluation Node

-Gateway has detected a request with value of: true

-Entering Valid Action Node.
+Gateway has detected a request with value of: true Entering Valid Action Node.
 Leaving Valid Action Node.
 Process Ended.

 Enjoy!